Slow dissipation and spreading in disordered classical systems: A direct comparison between numerics and mathematical bounds: A rigorous result

 for a fixed site $i$, where $K$ ranges over collections of distinct $n$-tuples of modes $k$, and $\sigma_k =\pm 1$.
 Such expressions are familiar from KAM techniques, with divergent denominators corresponding physically to resonances.

 The main technical point in our proof is the control of \eqref{eq: z like expression}.
-In particular, we prove that $\mathrm{Prob}(Z(i)>M) \leq M^{-\mu}$ for some power $\mu>0$.
-To prove this bound, we need to control correlations between different eigenvalues $\nu^2_k$, namely those that appear in the denominator of \eqref{eq: z like expression}.
+In particular, we prove that $\mathrm{Prob}(Z(i)>M) \leq M^{-s}$ for some power $s>0$ to derive the statements below \eqref{eq: commutator equation}.
+To prove this bound, we need to control correlations (see e.g.\ Lemma~\ref{lem: bound on delta in paper} in Appendix~\ref{sec: proof of theorem}) between different eigenvalues $\nu^2_k$, namely those that appear in the denominator of \eqref{eq: z like expression}.
 At the time of writing, results on such correlations are not available in the mathematical literature, except in the case where the eigenvalues are close to each other (this goes under the name Minami bound, see \cite{minami1996local,graf2007remark,aizenman2008joint}), or in the case of just two eigenvalues, see \cite{klopp2011decorrelation}.
 Details on this problem are provided in the companion paper \cite{de_roeck_notitle_2023}.
 Actually, the challenge of dealing with eigenvalue correlations prohibits us from extending our theorem to, for example, the discrete nonlinear Schrödinger equation with disorder.
 Indeed, in such a system, KAM-like perturbation theory leads to \eqref{eq: z like expression} but with $\sum_k \sigma_k\nu_k$ replaced by $\sum_k \sigma_k\nu^2_k$, see \cite{fishman_perturbation_2009,fishman_nonlinear_2012}.